awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Average customer hold time<a name="average-customer-hold-time-historical"></a>

 Average time that customers spent on hold while connected to an agent\.
 This is calculated by averaging [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR) \(from the CTR\)\.

+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is HOLD\_TIME\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric